 “Deliverance” features six unreleased tracks and an extended version of I Am.
 The songs were written and recorded when the artist was an independent artist, protesting what he saw as the unjust music industry.

-But the EP was pulled from iTunes, Apple Music, Amazon Music and Google Play on Wednesday.
+But the EP was pulled from iTunes, Apple Music, Amazon Music, and Google Play on Wednesday.

 “I believe ‘Deliverance’ is a timely release with everything going on in the world today.
 Also, in light of the one-year anniversary of his passing, I hope when people hear Prince singing these songs it will bring comfort to many.” – Boxill

 “Prince told me he would go to bed every night thinking of ways to bypass major labels and get his music directly to the public.
-When considering how to release this important work, we decided to go independent because that’s what Prince would have wanted.”
+When considering how to release this important work, we decided to go independent because that’s what he would have wanted.”

 They also co-wrote and co-produced all the tracks on “Deliverance”, beginning in 2006.
-After Prince’s death, Boxill completed the compositions and arrangements, eventually finishing the production and mixing the songs.
+After the artist’s death, Boxill completed the compositions and arrangements, eventually finishing the production and mixing the songs.